Dency-28/js-frontend/README.md

 # JavaScript Frontend

-This repository contains the frontend application built using JavaScript (React.js).
-It provides the user interface and communicates with backend APIs.
+This is a React-based frontend application that provides the user interface for the platform.
+It is designed to be containerized using Docker and integrated into a CI/CD pipeline for automated builds and deployments.

 ## Features
-- React.js SPA (Single Page Application)
-- Axios for API calls
-- Responsive design with CSS modules or styled-components
+- Responsive UI built with React
-- Form validation and routing
+- API integration with backend services
+- Dockerized for container-based deployment
+- GitHub Actions for CI/CD automation
+- Build optimization for production